ralisv/Games/Hex/README.md

 ## AI Agent

 The AI agent uses Monte Carlo Tree Search to decide on moves.
 MCTS is a heuristic search algorithm for some kinds of decision processes, most notably those employed in game play.
 The AI will simulate random games from the current state, evaluate the outcomes, and choose the move that leads to the most favorable results.
 Unfortunately, it is kinda suboptimal currently, working quite well on smaller boards (10x10).
+Run the program with command line argument "bot" in order to play with agent.

 ## Dependencies